- Appalachian Trail Georgia Start: Thru-Hike Blog Week 1 NOBO (Days 0-7) - February 18, 2024

 It’s the kind of place where fathers let their guard down and skip with their kids, and family members simply enjoy each other’s presence.

 That’s what’s special about Frankenmuth.
 The city brings out that magic.
 It’s part of the charm of the community.

 It doesn’t matter what you’re doing when you’re here.
 It’ll be a memorable experience that you’ll all remember together, and you know, that time together is what’s most precious.

 Thanks for Listening!

 We love our listeners!
-If you enjoyed this episode, please leave me a comment below and let me know about your favorite part!
+If you enjoyed this episode, please email me and let me know what your favorite part was!

-If you’ve been enjoying the show, please also consider leaving me a review in Apple Podcasts.
-It’s super easy; click here and go to “ratings and reviews.”
+If you’ve enjoyed the show, please also consider leaving a review in Apple Podcasts.
+It’s super easy; click here, and go to “ratings and reviews.”
 I read and appreciate every single one!
 Each review helps new listeners find the podcast.
 Thank you!!

 Pin it for later: